 Trauma & Healing: Lessons Through Literature at Plymouth Congregational Church June 27, July 25, August 29, 2018

 If you are interested in participating in this discussion, please call Plymouth at 442-9883 to reserve space and to inquire about getting copies of the literature.
-Or you are welcome to pick up the portfolio of material any Sunday after worship.

 If you have questions, contact Jennifer Thompson, 442-2642.